Campus Improvement Plan

 Goals

 Goal 2: STUDENT SUPPORT.
-Westchester Academy For International Studies students will benefit from multi-tiered systems of support.
+Westchester Academy For International Studies students will benefit from multi-tiered systems of support

-Performance Objective 4: STUDENT ATTENDANCE: By June 2025, student attendance at Westchester Academy For International Studies will increase or will be ≥ 98%
+Performance Objective 4: STUDENT ATTENDANCE: By June 2026, student attendance at Westchester Academy For International Studies will increase or will be ≥ 98%.

 Evaluation Data Sources: Skyward data and Texas Academic Performance Report

-Strategy's Expected Result/Impact: Increase attendance rate
+Strategy's Expected Result/Impact: Overall increased attendance.

-Staff Responsible for Monitoring: ADA, Admin, Counselors
+Staff Responsible for Monitoring: APs and ADA

 Performance Objective 5 - DROPOUT PREVENTION